girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Input_Types/README.md

   # HTML Input Types:

-In HTML, we can take input from the user using the `<input>` tag.
+  In HTML, we can take input from the user using the `<input>` and `<textarea>` tag.
 The inputs can be of various types, from text to images, or even more complicated ones like date or time.

-Here's a list of input types you can use in HTML:
+  ## Here's a list of input types you can use in HTML:

 - `<input type="button">`
 - `<input type="number">`